piqnt/planck.js/README.md

 #### v1.0-alpha

-- Source code is migrated to TypeScript, to improves library usability, documentation and maintenance.
+- Source code is migrated to TypeScript, to improve library usability, documentation and maintenance.

 - Package name for v1.0+ is changed to `planck`.
 Package name for releases *before v1.0* is `planck-js`.

-- `planck.internal` namespace is deprecated and everything is directly available under main namesapce (except `planck.internal.stats`).
+- `planck.internal` namespace is deprecated and everything is directly available under main namespace (except `planck.internal.stats`).

-- Source files are moved to `/src` directory (from `/lib`) and directory layout is updated to match Box2D.
+- Source files are moved to `/src` directory (from `/lib`) and the directory layout is updated to match Box2D.

 - Rollup is used to build the project.